jon-atkinson/comp1511-streaming-config/README.md

     - hit the settings wheel in the sources panel
     - update the URL field to the url you created previously

+# Primer on OBS Profiles and Scene Collections
+OBS Profiles are names connected to groups of settings (i.e. resolution, framerate, etc.).
+They are generally used to manage different functions, i.e. streaming/recording/4K streaming

+OBS Scene Collections are the combinations of scenes and sources that make up the different views in OBS

+This repository contains a COMP1511 Profile and Scene Collection that can be used to stream lectures